pmongeon/qsslab/content/project/digging-into-archives/index.md

   preview_only: false
 ---

-This work is a quantitative exploration of archival scholarship that aims to describe the social and topical structure of the field, it's evolution, and it's relationship with other disciplines.
+This work is a quantitative exploration of archival scholarship that aims to describe the social and topical structure of the field, its evolution, and its relationship with other disciplines.